edmundmk/ici-vscode/README.md

 # ICI for Visual Studio Code

-This extension provides ICI syntax highlighting support for Visual Studio Code.
+This extension provides syntax highlighting in Visual Studio Code for the [ICI programming language](http://atrn.org/ici/), for whatever that is worth.

+This project has been archived.